-Table XX shows the performance metrics of our models overall.
-The models with CMAQ were run on 2008-2016 (the years for which we have CMAQ data), and the models without CMAQ were run on 2008-2018.
-It is important to include 2017 and 2018 because there were so many large wildfires in the western US during these years.
-For comparison: the performance metrics for full models (without any cross-validation folds) on the CMAQ and non-CMAQ datasets are, respectively, RMSE = 1.726 and R2 = 0.960; RMSE = 2.027 and R2 = 0.961.
-These are much better performance metrics than any of those in the tables below because the full models are overfitting the training data, and thus are not realistic representations of how accurately our model will be able to predict at locations outside of our training set.
+Table XX shows the performance metrics (RMSE and R2) of our ensemble machine learning models with spatial folds and random folds.
+The models with the CMAQ output included as a predictor variable were run for the years 2008-2016 (the years for which we have CMAQ data), and the models without CMAQ were run for 2008-2018 to include 2017 and 2018 because there were so many large wildfires in the western US during these years.